Helton-Howe Trace, Connes-Chern character and Quantization: A Quantization Formula

 \section{A Quantization Formula}

 Toeplitz quantization, or Berezin-Toeplitz quantization \cite{Bau:BTquantization}, has been studied by many researchers on various types of domains.
 As an incomplete list, it was studied in \cite{Bau:BTquantization, Co:deformation, Co:BTquantization} on the Fock space on $\cn$; in \cite{En:asymptotics, Kl-Le-92} for planar domains; in \cite{En:weighted} for pseudoconvex domains; in \cite{En-Up:quantization-bsdomain, Up:TBquantization} on symmetric domains; in \cite{En:berezin, Ma-Mari:BTquantization-kahler, Ma-Zh:Tquantization, Sc:quantization-kahler} for {K}\"{a}hler manifolds.
 Also see \cite{Al-En:quantization, Englis2016Tquantization, Sc:quantization-kahler} for some very well-written surveys on this topic.
 In this section we give an explicit formula for the quantization of Toeplitz operators on the unit ball $\bn$.
 In addition to the standard norm estimates, we also obtain Schatten class membership and Schatten norm estimates.
-The proof is essentially by an iteration of the formulas in Section \ref{sec: IntByPts}.
 The formulas and its corollaries will be important tools in the proof of Theorem \ref{thm: AS partial trace dimension n}.

 Recall that we defined the functions $d_{\alpha,\beta}$ and $I^{\alpha,\beta}$ in Definition \ref{defn: d numbers I function}.

 For $i=1,\ldots,n$, denote $e_i$ the multi-index that equals $1$ at the $i$-th entry and $0$ elsewhere.
 For $i_1, i_2, \ldots, i_k$, denote